Because Our Quarantine-O-Ween College Care Package Can Only Do So Much!

 Special Extras in Our Halloween-Themed College Care Package

 Our October college care package is filled with spooky frights and delights to light up the night.
 (Literally, there are glowing items and things that light-up – but we don’t want to give away all the contents.)
-When you subscribe to our monthly plan, you’ll get a new care package auto-renewed every month for $29.99, with free shipping.
-Or, if you want to add a one-time gift to your wishlist, a single college care package is just $39.99 with free shipping.
+When you subscribe to our monthly plan, you’ll get a new care package auto-renewed every month with free shipping.
+Or, if you want to add a one-time gift to your wishlist, a single college care package.

 Tell your parents, guardians, or grandparents that all you want for college is an awesome university care package.